fadao23/kubeadm-simple/README.md

 kubectl get nodes
 ```

-And master-1 & worker-1 will be appear and in 'Ready' status.
+And master-1 & worker-1 will be appear in 'Ready' status.

 ## How to clean up